ayushdwivedi1254/Distributed_Systems_A-3/README.md

    **1.** In `/read`, we have maintained the complexity to O(number of shards) while searching for shards containing range: low, high.
 It is the mininmum possible, instead of iterating through complete list of shards.
    **2.** We have implemented binary search to find the shard which contains the student ID in O(log(N)), where N is the number of shards
    **3.** We have ensured parallelism at every stage, ensuring read requests are completely parallel, as well as providing separate threads for each shard for write, update and delete requests.
-Moreover, for write, update and delete requests, we again create separate threads for with a shard-thread while sending requests to different servers.
+Moreover, for write, update and delete requests, we again create separate threads for with a shard-thread while sending requests to different servers from primary.

 ## Analysis

 ### A-1

-Read time:
+Read time:  52.39 s
-Write time:
+Write time:  116.09 s

 ### A-2

-Read time:
+Read time:  51.08 s
-Read speed up:
+Read speed up:  1.026
-Write time:
+Write time:  160.13 s
-Write speed down:
+Write speed down:  0.725

 ### A-3

-Read time:
+Read time:  51.21 s
-Read speed up:
+Read speed up:  1.023
-Write time:
+Write time:  208.24 s
-Write speed up:
+Write speed up:  0.557

 ### A-4

 We have tested all the endpoints of the load balancer including the `/add` and `/rm` endpoints.
-The heartbeat thread of the load balancer keeps monitoring the server containers and whenever a server is manually dropped, the heartbeat thread itself calls the `/add` endpoint and spawns new containers quickly to handle the load, copying the shard entries from the other replicas at the same time.
+The heartbeat thread of the shard manager keeps monitoring the server containers and whenever a server is manually dropped, the heartbeat thread itself calls the `/add` endpoint and spawns new containers quickly to handle the load, copying the shard entries from the primary if not dropped.
+It also calls `/primary_elect` if the primary server of a shard has been dropped.